matijapiskorec/archlinux-usb/pass.md

 pass edit service.com/user@service.com
 ```

-You can additionally initialize a password store as a git repozitory, which will automatically make a commit each time you generate a new password:
+You can additionally initialize a password store as a git repository, which will automatically make a commit each time you generate a new password:
 ```
 pass git init
 ```

+## Reneving an expired key

+If your key associated with your password store expired you might have problems while inserting or retrieving you passwords.

+Check your GPG keys: `gpg --list-keys`
+Edit your GPG key: `gpg --edit-key <user-id>`

+Once in the edit key sub menu you can run commands:

+Change passphrase: `passwd`
+Change the key expiration date: `expire`

+## Reencrypting the password store

+You can reencrypt your password store with a completelly new key.

+First, generate a new key pair: `gpg --full-key-gen`
+Check the newly generated key ID: `gpg --list-keys`
+Optionally, you can edit the key and add additional users: `gpg --edit-key [KEY-ID]`
+Now you can reencrypt the password store: `pass init [KEY-ID]`